Setting up a CampusWeb site with Dreamweaver

 When you have tested your site at your test url (http://wwwtest.wwu.edu/sharename) then you can post your changes to the remote site and check it at the production url:

 - Select the files you have changed by selecting them in the Files view on your Dreamweaver screen.
-At right you can see that one file has been selected - it is the filename highlighted in grey.
+Below you can see that one file has been selected - it is the filename highlighted in grey.

 - If you wish to select additional files or folders, control-click to select the additional lines.